ucpdh23/Servant/README.md

 * Natural language processing in order to a better human/system interaction.

 * Scheduler for automatic actions and events triggering.

+* Working into the integration with openIA and a Neo4J knowledge database

 **Extra functionalities**